All Collections

 When I try to withdraw wstETH, why do I see the stETH amount in my request?

-When you request to withdraw wstETH, it is automatically unwrapped into stETH, which is then transformed into ETH (this is the step that takes time).
+When you request to withdraw wstETH, it is automatically unwrapped into stETH, which then gets transformed into ETH.
 The main withdrawal period is when stETH is transformed into ETH.
-That's why you see the pending amount denominated in stETH.
+That's why you see the amount pending denominated in stETH.

 Why is the claimable amount different from my requested amount?